mohammadshaad/mohammadshaad/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- I like to explore new technologies and develop websites.
+- I like to explore new technologies.
 - I'm currently studying Computer Science Engineering at Vellore Institute of Technology, Chennai.
 - I'm on track for learning more about Next.js, Web3, Google Cloud.
 - In my free time, I pursue UI UX Designing, Graphic Design and Blog Writing as hobbies/side hustles.